GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

   the runtime class path of the tool itself.
 The tool operates on the input class path to find linkage errors.

-2. The tool extracts all symbolic references from the all class files in the class path.
+2. The tool extracts all symbolic references from the class files in the class path.

-3. The tool records static linkage errors for symbolic references which cannot be satisfied in the class path.
+3. The tool records linkage errors for symbolic references which cannot be satisfied in the class path.

 4. Optionally, the user can specify a subset of elements in the class path as _entry points_.
   In that case, the tool will list only those references that are reachable from the classes in the entry points.

-5. At the end, the tool outputs a report on the linkage errors.
+5. At the end, the tool outputs a report of the linkage errors.

 ### Input